You are here

 Natural gas power plants, prices and import / export

 Since around 1997, there have been somewhere on the order of 1,000 proposals for new natural gas power plants in the U.S. Approximately 90% of power plant proposals in the late 1990s were for natural gas.
 Only about 400 of these were built and some aren't even operating, because of then-high gas prices.
 Many were defeated by local opposition or withdrawn for economic reasons, since the industry went overboard.
 Since the fracking boom, a new (but far smaller) wave of proposed new natural gas power plants, and conversations from coal to gas, is is sweeping the country.
-Some coal, "biomass" and nuclear faciltiies are closing because they cannot compete with the temporarily low prices of gas.
+Some coal, "biomass" and nuclear facilities are closing because they cannot compete with the temporarily low prices of gas.

 97% of natural gas consumed in the U.S. is from the U.S. and Canada.
 However, conventional natural gas production has peaked in North America.
 Until the fracking boom, more wells were drilled, but gas production had leveled off.
 Between 1999 and 2004, natural gas prices have tripled as imports from Canada slowed and domestic production failed to keep up with demand.
-To feed the increasing demand, liquefied natural gas (LNG) terminals were proposed, to enable imports so that the U.S. can use its military might to dominate the world competing for the remaining natural gas, now that oil production has started peaking globally.
-The U.S. has 5 existing LNG terminals and approximately 60 additional LNG terminals have been proposed, though the Federal Energy Regulatory Commission (FERC) has estimated that only 10 are needed (6 in the U.S.) to meet short-term demand in North America.
-More than this number have already been approved.
-Since the fracking boom, some of these LNG proposals have turned to trying to export gas to countries like China where gas prices are far higher.
+To feed the increasing demand, liquefied natural gas (LNG) import terminals were proposed, to enable imports so that the U.S. can use its military might to dominate the world competing for the remaining natural gas, now that oil production has started peaking globally.
+The U.S. had 5 LNG terminals and out of approximately 60 additional LNG terminals proposed, six new ones were built, mostly on the Gulf Coast.

-Natural Gas Extraction / Hydraulic Fracturing
+Natural Gas Extraction / Hydraulic Fracturing ("Fracking")

 Natural Gas Contaminants and Health Hazards